spacetelescope/drizzlepac/doc/source/mast_data_products/hap_tests.rst

 A. Simple tests:

     test_svm_samewcs
-     * Checks that products for both detectors are aligned to the same catalog
+     * Checks that products for both detectors are aligned to the same catalog.

     test_svm_wcs
-     * Checks the output primary WCSNAME includes FIT_SVM_GAIA
+     * Checks the output primary WCSNAME includes FIT_SVM_GAIA.

     test_svm_manifest_name
-     * Ensures the manifest file is created
+     * Ensures the manifest file is created.

    This also includes the general success of SVM alignment and catalog creation code.